steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Rack.md

 ### Editing the MIDI Script

-1. In the **Program Tree**, select the FX Rack MIDI Module and open it in the internal script editor.
+1. In the **Program Tree**, select the FX Rack MIDI Module and the internal script editor.
 1. Add the following information to the ``effectDefaults`` table.

 ```lua